Here’s our solid core vs. hollow core doors comparison guide including what it is, differences, cost and how to tell if the door is solid or hollow.

-What is a Solid Core vs. Hollow Core Doors?
+What Are Solid Core vs. Hollow Core Doors?

 Hollow core doors, despite their name, are not entirely hollow on the inside.
 They have a honeycomb cardboard interior with veneer or fiberboard wrapping.
-These doors are simple to install, light, and inexpensive.
-They are so light that even a single person can handle and install them.
+These are simple to install, light, and inexpensive.
+They are so light that even one person can handle and install them.
 It can be a considerable advantage for DIYers.

 Pros